delftwaves/swan-docs/docs/getting_started/run2/index.rst

 where ``container-id`` is the identifier you specify for easy reuse of this container.

 The base image of this container is Ubuntu 24.04.
-Additionally, the GNU Fortran compiler and the MPI libraries are already installed.
+Additionally, the GNU Fortran compiler and the MPI and Metis libraries are already installed.
 Thus, to rebuild SWAN, consult this :ref:`page <instlswn>`.

 .. tip::